Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 overhead introduced by the interpreter loop that cannot be removed (unless we manage to transform the source code to a single instruction).

-So we will stop enhancing this interpreter for now, and, in the next part, we will build a JIT interpreter, that will convert our source code directly to machine code, and remove the interpreter loop altogether.
+So we will stop enhancing this interpreter for now, and, in [the next part][part2], we will build a JIT interpreter, that will convert our source code directly to machine code, and remove the interpreter loop altogether.